 Daniel Correa Bucio

 Daniel is a fifth-year member of the Youth Board.
-Daniel is in his last year at the University of California, Berkeley, where he will graduate with a double major in Integrative Biology and Molecular Cellular Biology and a minor in Chicano Studies.
-Daniel is currently serving as the co-chair for Comunidad for Health Equity (CHE), the only Latinx centered pre-health organization on campus, where he aims to provide a space for Latinx students to feel empowered and ready for their healthcare professions and to be leaders in their communities.
-Additionally he is currently a member of La Unidad Latina Lambda Upsilon Lambda Fraternity Inc., one of three Latinx fraternities on campus, priding itself on cultural celebration, academic excellence, brotherhood, and community service.
-He is also the Internal Vice President of the Fiat Lux Scholar Association, helping create community among the fiat lux scholars.
-He is also a research volunteer at the Cerebral Vascular Research Center at UCSF, working on a research project trying to determine the effectiveness of anti-angiogenic therapy for AVMs.
-Overall Daniel is an outdoor loving, sleeping in, going out to eat type of guy, who loves to learn about new cuisines and culture.
+Daniel is a recent graduate of the University of California, Berkeley (UCB), graduating with a double major in Integrative Biology and Molecular Cellular Biology and a minor in Chicano Studies.
+During his time at UCB, Daniel served various executive positions, including co-chair for Comunidad for Health Equity (CHE), the only Latinx centered pre-health organization on campus.
+Daniel has always strived to provide space for Latinx students to feel empowered and motivated as they enter healthcare.
+Additionally, he is currently a member of La Unidad Latina Lambda Upsilon Lambda Fraternity Inc., one of three Latinx fraternities on campus, priding itself on cultural celebration, academic excellence, brotherhood, and community service.
+Daniel is currently a Clinical Research Coordinator at UCSF’s CLEAR Lab, where he works on various research projects centered on environmental justice, ACEs, toxic stress and respiratory diseases.
+Overall, Daniel is an outdoor-loving, sleeping in, going out to eat type of guy, who loves to learn about new cuisines and culture.
 Daniel is grounded in his Latinx culture and hopes to enter the medical field to be an ally for BIPOC communities.
 Lastly, Daniel tries to live by the motto of leaving every space better off then when he entered it.

 Maria Morales Gonzalez

-Maria Morales is a first-year member of the Youth Board.
+Maria Morales is a second-year member of the Youth Board.
 Maria is a first generation Latinx student.
+She recently transferred to California State University, San Bernardino, from Chaffey College in Spring 2023 to major in Political Economy.
 Growing up in the Inland Empire, she noticed a lack of mental health resources and awareness.
-She is currently a student at Chaffey College, majoring in Business Administration, with hopes of later transferring to a four-year university in the spring.
-She is very passionate about education and policy.
+As such, she is very passionate about mental health education and policy.
 She volunteered at her local library and after school programs throughout high school.
 At her local library, she helped set up community events for special holidays and volunteered in the summer literacy program.
 During her time volunteering in after school programs, she tutored students and helped the after school coordinators.
 She looks forward to advocating for mental health resources and services in schools as well as making them accessible to everyone.

 Gabriella Herrera

-Gabriella is a third-year member of the California School-Based Health Alliance Youth Board.
-She is currently a second-year student at the University of California, Berkeley, intending to major in Public Health and minor in Native American Studies.
+Gabriella is a third-year member of the Youth Board.
+She is currently a third-year student at the University of California, Berkeley, majoring in Molecular and Cell Biology.
 Gabriella is driven by a deep passion and sense for change and evolvement in the community.
 She is currently a Patient Scribe at UCSF and enjoys helping patients.
-Gabriella also wrote a letter to the California Board of Education to continue to provide the healthcare pathway and add more to the health sciences pathway for the new high school that was built in her community.
+Gabriella also wrote a letter to the California Board of Education to continue to provide the health care pathway and add more to the health sciences pathway for the new high school that was built in her community.
 She is passionate about serving her community.
 She has completed clinical hours at two senior living centers and is now a Certified Nursing Assistant.
 She hopes to graduate from Berkeley and attend a medical school to pursue her dream of becoming a pediatric cardiologist.

 Christian Lizaso

-Christian is a first-year member of the Youth Board.
-He is currently a first-year student at the University of California, Berkeley, intending to major in Psychology and Public Health.
-He has worked throughout high school to further educate and provide and create resources towards destigmatizing mental health.
+Christian is a second-year member of the Youth Board.
+He is also currently a second-year student at the University of California, Berkeley, intending to major in Public Health and Integrative Biology.
+He has worked throughout high school to further educate, provide, and create resources towards destigmatizing mental health.
 He aspires to serve individuals directly affected by mental health disorders, as well as providing aid for their support systems.
-In organizations such as Paper Crane at Berkeley and Catalyst, he has provided art therapy for hospitalized children, researched determinants of health, and raised funds towards therapeutic resources.
+In organizations, such as Paper Crane at Berkeley and Catalyst, he has provided art therapy for hospitalized children, researched determinants of health, and raised funds towards therapeutic resources.
 As a proud gay Filipino-American, his intersectional identities have produced an understanding, compassionate, and open mindset motivated to serve and uplift others.
 Christian plans to have a career in the medical field and contribute to the larger field of scientific discovery.

 Dina Mirmotalebisohi

-Dina is a first-year member of the Youth Board.
-She is approaching her second year at the University of California, Riverside, majoring in Biology and intending to minor in Public Policy.
+Dina is a second-year member of the Youth Board.
+She is approaching her third year at the University of California, Riverside, majoring in Biology and intending to minor in Public Policy.
 After receiving her Bachelor’s degree, she plans to continue pursuing an education and career in medicine.
 Dina stumbled upon her passion for public health throughout the years as a result of working with and interning for groups such as the Los Angeles Trust for Children’s Health as a Policy Intern.
 She has also worked with other groups such as Diversify Our Narrative and the Miles Hall Foundation, which aim to create an inclusive, intersectional, and equitable environment within K-12 schools.
-She is also a dedicated member of her university’s Associated Students Program Board and the Iranian Student Association.
-In her free time, she volunteers in the emergency department at Riverside Community Hospital.
+She is also a dedicated member of her university’s Associated Students Program Board, University Blood Initiative, and the Iranian Student Association.
+In her free time, she volunteers at a free clinic or in the cardiovascular unit at Riverside Community Hospital.
 It is within these groups that she is reminded of the drive that pushes her to continue studying medicine.
 Dina’s advocacy efforts are driven by her own Treacher Collins Syndrome and unyielding belief that adequate health care is a human right and must be accessible for all.

 Saivishnu Tulugu